Underscore

 Discards

 This analyzer ignores discards [1].
-So it does not emit diagnostics to the following code:
+So it does not emit diagnostics for the following code:

-// standalone: be ignored as long as no identifier named '_' is in scope.
+// a standalone discard: ignored if no variable named '_' is in scope.

 _ = "hello".Length;